emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/as-z80.md

         endm

 The `[identifier]` is a mandatory name of the macro.
-Please see the <<Z80-IDENTIFIERS>> section for more details.

 The `[operands]` part is a list of identifiers, separated by commas (`,`).
 Inside the macro, operands act as constants.
 If the macro does not use any operands, this part can be omitted.

 The namespace of the operand identifiers is macro-local, ie. the operand names will not be visible outside the macro.
 Also, the operand names can hide variables, labels or constants defined in the outer scope.

 The macros can be understood as "templates" which will be expanded in the place where they are "called".
 The call syntax is as follows:

         [macro name] [arguments]

 where `[macro name]` is the macro name as defined above.
 Then, `[arguments]` are comma-separated expressions, in the order as the original operands are defined.
 The number of arguments must be the same as number of macro operands.

 The macro can be defined anywhere in the program, even in some included file.
 Also, it does not matter in which place is called - above or below the macro definition.

-Examples:
+### Examples

         SHV MACRO
         LOOP: RRCA        ; Right rotate with carry